 When you turn 65 years old, you can sign up for health insurance from the federal government.
-Medicare plans in Alaska are also available to people under age 65 who have certain disabilities or end stage renal disease (ESRD), which is permanent kidney failure.
+Medicare plans in Alaska are also available to people under age 65 who have certain disabilities, end stage renal disease (ESRD), or amyotrophic lateral sclerosis (ALS).

 - hospital care (Part A)